16 May GUE/NGL in the Panama Papers’ Inquiry Committee

 It’s mandate of this Inquiry Committee , has as its objective the evaluation of how EU law in place has been breached or not administered properly and whether the EU laws due to be implemented in 2016 and 2017 were fit for purpose.

-Eight GUE/NGL MEPs are members of the PANA Inquiry Committee: Fabio DE MASI (vice-president of the Committee), Patrick LE HYARIC (GUE/NGL Coordinator in the PANA Inquiry Committee), Miguel URBAN CRESPO (GUE/NGL shadow rapporteur in the PANA Inquiry Committee), Matt CARTHY, Miguel VIEGAS, Stelios KOULOGLOU, Marina ALBIOL GUZMAN, and Curzio MALTESE that was replaced by Takis HADJIGEORGIOU.
+Eight GUE/NGL MEPs are members of the PANA Inquiry Committee: Fabio DE MASI (vice-president of the Committee), Matt CARTHY (GUE/NGL Co-coordinator in PANA), Patrick LE HYARIC (GUE/NGL C0-coordinator in PANA), Miguel URBAN CRESPO (GUE/NGL shadow rapporteur in the PANA Inquiry Committee), Miguel VIEGAS, Stelios KOULOGLOU, Marina ALBIOL GUZMAN, and Curzio MALTESE that was replaced by Takis HADJIGEORGIOU.

 GUE/NGL’s objective in this committee is to examine and propose solutions to the structural problems of EU law that facilitate and promote illicit financial flows through tax havens.